gjwgit/graml/README.md

 # graml
 A grammar for machine learning in R

 As a Data Scientist we have available to us a grammar for preparing data (Hadley Wickham's tidyr package in R), a grammar for data wrangling (Hadley's dplyr package), and a grammar for graphics (developed by Leland Wilkinson with a premier implementation in R by Hadley Wickham called ggplot2).
-What about a grammar for machne learning?
+What about a grammar for machine learning?

 This is an experimental test of the concept and not yet a useful package.